2020 Cancellation Notice

 What if my child is going to be absent?

-Please call the OYC Office BEFORE the start of class as we take attendance.
+Please call the OYC Office BEFORE the start of class if your child will be absent.
+We take attendance and will call if your child is unaccounted for.

 Who should I contact with questions?